mennooo/securing-ords/README.md

 ### Authorization server
 The Oracle Database

-### Choosing an Oauth Authorization Code Flow
+### Choosing an Authorization Grant flow
+#### Authorization Code
-- Authorization Code: used with server-side Applications
+used with server-side Applications
+#### Implicit
-- Implicit: used with Mobile Apps or Web Applications (applications that run on the user's device)
+used with Mobile Apps or Web Applications (applications that run on the user's device)
-- Resource Owner Password Credentials: used with trusted Applications, such as those owned by the service itself
+#### Resource Owner Password Credentials
+used with trusted Applications, such as those owned by the service itself
+#### Client Credentials
-- Client Credentials: used with Applications API access
+used with Applications API access

 ## Creating a client